-• lack of cooperation from the foreigner during the procedure of his/her identification;
+- lack of cooperation from the foreigner during the procedure of their identification;

-Thus, detention may be imposed for a period of up to six months, although shorter terms, such as three months, may also be ordered by the court.
+Detention may be imposed for a period of up to six months, although shorter periods, such as three months, may also be ordered by the court.
 In practice, the maximum six-month period is typically applied.
-This term may be extended twice by court order, though the extensions are not necessarily for the full six months.
+This period may be extended twice by court order, though the extensions are not necessarily for the full six months.
 Prior to the expiration of the detention period, the authority responsible for initiating the detention submits a formal request for an extension, should additional detention time be required.[1]

-Consideration of the mentioned issues is carried out by the court with the mandatory participation of the parties and legal representatives in cases prescribed by law, including through videoconferencing.
+Consideration of these issues is carried out by the court with mandatory participation of the parties and legal representatives in cases prescribed by law, including through videoconferencing.
 Administrative cases shall be considered by the court on the day of filing the relevant statement of claim.[2]

-Article 289 of the Code of Administrative Judicial Procedure sets forth that the appeal to the decision of the first instance court regarding the placement of a person to MCC should be filed within 10 days after the proclamation of the respective decision.
+Article 289 of the Code of Administrative Judicial Procedure provides that the appeal of the decision of the first instance court regarding the placement of a person in an MCC should be filed within 10 days after the proclamation of the first instance decision.
 The appellate court shall consider the case within ten days after the expiry of the time limit for appeal, with notice to the parties to the case.[3]

 The court practice of the Kivertsi District Court of the Volyn Region shows that almost none of the cases regarding the detention of foreigners in MCC were processed with a qualified interpreter.
-There have been instances when defendants detained in the Volyn MCC participated in the hearings did not understand the language of the proceedings, and were not provided with an interpreter.
-There have been cases when the applicant provided translation of the language of the proceedings by one interpreter into English, and by another interpreter from English into a language understood by the foreign defendant.
-However, no reliable information was provided to the court that the second interpreter was translating into the language understood by the defendant, which may cast doubt on the validity of any decision in the administrative case.[4]
+There have been instances where defendants detained in the Volyn MCC who participated in the hearings did not understand the language of the proceedings, and were not provided with an interpreter.
+There have been cases where the applicant was provided with translation from the language of the proceedings into English by one interpreter, and from English into a language understood by the foreign defendant by another interpreter.
+However, no reliable information was provided to the court that the second interpreter was translating into a language understood by the defendant, which may cast doubt on the validity of any decision in the administrative case.[4]

 In the Communication from Ukraine concerning the group of cases of Kebe and Others v.
 Ukraine to the Council of Europe, Ukraine provided the following statistics on the number of people detained in the MCC and the length of their detention after the full-scale invasion: